Adrienne is a certified dog trainer, former veterinary assistant, and the author of "Brain Training for Dogs."

 Just as you like sitting on the couch, your dog likes it too.
 The bare floor may be boring, cold and uncomfortable, and therefore your dog may not be eager to lie down there.

-If you have multiple dogs or other pets, your dog may retreat to the couch when he wants to be left alone and take a nap or when your dog may want to gnaw on a bone or chew toy undisturbed.
+If you have multiple dogs or other pets, your dog may retreat to the couch when he wants to be left alone and take a nap.
+The couch may also be a safe space for your dog to gnaw on a bone or chew toy undisturbed.